Nothing should stand in the way of your dreams

 Captain Michael King Smith Private Pilot Scholarship

-All applications must be received by the first business day each May.
+All applications must be received by each February 28.
+Winners of the Private Pilot Scholarship will be announced by the first business day in April.
 Download Application PDF

 Thomas E. “Tom” Pitzer Aviation Maintenance Scholarship

 This scholarship provides $1,000 to help a worthy candidate pursue an Associate of Applied Science Degree with FAA A&P Certification.
 The scholarship is offered to an Oregon public high school senior with a GPA of 3.0 or higher.
 Applicants must be a U.S. citizen and plan to attend an accredited and FAA approved school within Oregon, such as Lane or Portland Community College, and start in the fall term.

 The scholarship funds are to be used for tuition and books only.
 Upon receipt of the degree, the recipient of the scholarship must commit to working three years within the aviation maintenance industry.

 All applications must be received by the last business day each February.
 Download Application PDF

 Captain Kevin Kyle Mosley Private Pilot Scholarship

 In memory of Captain Kevin Kyle Mosley, this scholarship was established by his family and friends as a lasting tribute to his love for aviation.